kmlPokhrel/Deep-Learning/README.md

 </div>

 ## 📌 Project Definition
 **What is Deep Learning?** Deep Learning is a specialized subset of Artificial Intelligence that utilizes multi-layered **Neural Networks** to extract high-level features from raw data.
-In this project, the model learns to "see" by identifying patterns in handwritten digits.
+In this project, the model learns to "recognize" by identifying patterns in handwritten digits.

 **Purpose:** To develop a robust classification model capable of identifying handwritten digits (0-9) from the **MNIST dataset** with a target accuracy exceeding 97%.